Step One: Apply to UC Blue Ash

 PO Box 210091 | Cincinnati, OH 45221-0091

 *Official transcripts must be sent directly from the school in a sealed envelope.

-Allow Time For Review & Checking Your Status
+Allow Time For Review & Check Your Status

-Please allow 2-3 weeks for your application to be reviewed after all documents have been received.
+Please allow two to three weeks for your application to be reviewed after all documents have been received.
 Notification of admission decisions will be sent by email.
-Check your status online at the Undergraduate Admssions Status portal.

 Submit ACT scores

 ACT/SAT scores will be waived as a requirement for all new applicants through the fall 2022 semester.

 However, keep in mind that the submission of your ACT/SAT scores can reduce or even eliminate the need for you to take placement tests, and will still be required if you wish to be considered for the UC Blue Ash Honors program.